 We will not use Facebook.
 If class members set up a Facebook page (good idea!), the instructor (Erika Simpson) will not view the page nor add her name to it.
-We will also not hold private chats or discussions with individual class members using WebCt.
+We will not hold private chats or discussions with individual class members using Facebook and/or WebCt.